Skip to main content

 (e) Review of the system of processes and procedures used by the employer of developmental disabilities personnel or independent provider to monitor and document completeness and correct techniques used during performance of health-related activities, administration of oral prescribed medication, and administration of topical prescribed medication.

-(6) The quality assessment registered nurse shall evaluate for patterns of failure to comply or maintain compliance with this chapter.
+(6) The quality assessment registered nurse will evaluate for patterns of failure to comply or maintain compliance with this chapter.

-(8) The quality assessment registered nurse shall maintain a copy of each quality assessment review he or she performs in accordance with paragraph (D)(3) of this rule.
+(8) The quality assessment registered nurse will maintain a copy of each quality assessment review performed in accordance with paragraph (E)(3) of this rule.

-(9) The quality assessment registered nurse shall coordinate with, as applicable, the county board, the employer of developmental disabilities personnel, or independent provider to ensure that safety concerns are immediately addressed.
+(9) The quality assessment registered nurse will coordinate with, as applicable, the county board, the employer of developmental disabilities personnel, or independent provider to ensure that safety concerns are immediately addressed.

-(11) The quality assessment registered nurse shall notify the county board and the department when the employer of developmental disabilities personnel or the independent provider fails to:
+(11) The quality assessment registered nurse will notify the county board and the department when the employer of developmental disabilities personnel or the independent provider fails to:

 (a) Submit a written plan of improvement within sixty calendar days of receipt of the quality assessment review report; or